 - ‘Unsolicited’ means that you do not know the person making the offer, and the offer is not part of an offer process such as a share buyback from the company whose shares you hold, or a takeover.

-- In most cases, if you have accepted a 'low ball' offer and then change your mind, you have a right to cancel the agreement within 10 working days of accepting the offer.
+- In most cases, if you have accepted a 'low ball' offer and then change your mind, you have the right to cancel the agreement within 10 working days of accepting the offer.

 What to do before accepting the offer